ch1ck3n-byte/miniNotif/README.md

 ##Installation
 ----
-Just download miniNotif.js and add it to your projects:
+Just download miniNotif.js and add it at the beginning of your projects:
 ```html
 <script type="text/javascript" src='js/miniNotif.js'></script>
 ```